-There is a fuel fill cap on the center of the transom on the Ski 200 and one on each gunnel near the aft of the boat for the Sport 200 for your convenience.
+There are fuel fill caps on the port and starboard gunnels near the front of the windshield.
 Press and release the black button on the bottom of the cap to open.
 Use caution when fueling your boat.

 Avoid overfilling of the tank by monitoring the fuel level gauge while fueling.
 Turn on the ignition without starting the engine and monitor the gauge.
 Stop fueling as the gauge approaches the 'full' level and turn off the ignition when finished.
 Fuel spillage on our waterways will pollute our environment.